Atypical Lipomatous Tumor (ALT) Back lump ultrasound – dorsal wall lesions

 Declaration:

-I, R. K. Mouj, declare that the material presented in this case study titled “Atypical Lipomatous Tumor – Dorsal Wall (Back Lump) on Ultrasonography (USG)” has been prepared solely for educational and academic purposes.
-The findings demonstrate a heterogeneous soft tissue lesion located in the subcutaneous plane of the dorsal wall, showing internal septations, variable echotexture, and possible non-fatty components, raising suspicion for an atypical lipomatous tumor.
-On ultrasound, such lesions may exhibit thick septa, nodularity, and internal vascularity, features that differentiate them from simple benign lipomas and warrant further evaluation.
-Ultrasonography provides an initial assessment; however, it has limitations in complete tissue characterization and assessment of lesion extent.
-MRI is strongly recommended for further evaluation and differentiation from well-differentiated liposarcoma.
+I, R. K. Mouj, declare that the material presented in this case study titled “Atypical Lipomatous Tumor (ALT) – Dorsal Wall (Back Lump) on Ultrasonography (USG)” has been prepared solely for educational and academic purposes.
+The findings demonstrate a predominantly fatty soft tissue lesion located in the subcutaneous or deep soft tissue plane of the dorsal wall, showing areas of heterogeneity, internal thick septations, and possible mild vascularity.
+These features raise suspicion for an atypical lipomatous tumor (ALT).
+On ultrasound, ALT may appear similar to lipoma but often demonstrates irregular margins, thickened septa, and non-uniform echotexture.
+These lesions are considered low-grade malignant (well-differentiated liposarcoma spectrum) and require careful evaluation.
+Ultrasonography provides an initial assessment; however, MRI is essential for characterization and extent evaluation, and histopathological confirmation is mandatory for definitive diagnosis.
 These findings are intended for learning and demonstration only.
-Definitive diagnosis requires histopathological confirmation along with appropriate clinical correlation and management.
+Definitive diagnosis and management require clinical correlation and specialist consultation.

 Author: ____________________